 XMPP is an open standard for communication, mainly used for instant messaging.
 It is a secure battle-tested protocol developed by an independent standards organization.

 The "X" in XMPP stands for "Extensible", which means the core protocol is updated and extended with more features through a transparent process at the non-profit XMPP Standards Foundation every now and then.
 This results in some clients not implementing every feature of XMPP; for example, a typical instant messaging client won't implement Internet-of-Things functionality.
 Dino supports the most important standard extensions (XEP) for a modern chat client*.
 You can see an excerpt of the list of supported XEPs on the right.

 * It is compliant with the official XMPP Compliance Suites 2016.

-Being free and open-source software does not only mean that we publish our source code.
-We invite every interested developer to contribute code.
+We invite interested developers to contribute code.
 Check out our repository on GitHub.

 Support the developers on Liberapay or via PayPal using address

 You can contact the developers at